tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 One problem is that you end up with three scroll bars on one page, which isn't the best design.
 Additionally, the descriptions in this demo are just paragraphs.
 Usually you structure the information with more detail (e.g., data type, description, notes, etc.).

 Finally, this approach doesn't allow for easy scanning.
-However, this scrolling view might be a complement to a more scannable table.
+However, this scrolling view might be an alternative view to a more scannable table.
+That is, you could store the definitions in another file and then include the definitions in both this scrolling view and a master table list, allowing the user to choose the view he or she wants.

-## The side-by-side approach
+### The side-by-side approach

 In Stripe's API documentation, the writers try to juxtapose the responses in a right side pane with the documentation in the main window.